 Raising the Bar of Excellence

-For close to a half century Trinity Health has set the standard in quality heart care, with new technologies, innovative procedures and services that target the full scope of cardiovascular medicine, with programs aimed at prevention, diagnosis, treatment and recovery.
+For close to a half century Trinity Health has set the standard in quality heart care, with new technologies, innovative procedures and services that target the full scope of cardiovascular medicine.

 Cardiovascular ServicesHeart disease is the leading cause of death and disability in North Dakota.

 Congestive heart failure, hypertension (high blood pressure), peripheral vascular disease and arteriosclerosis (narrowing or hardening of the arteries) are various types of conditions that lead to heart problems.

 Patients with cardiovascular conditions benefit from the expertise of a highly experienced team, which includes:

 - Board-certified cardiothoracic and vascular surgeons

 - Cardiac Rehabilitation Specialists

 For close to a half century our heart specialists have set the standard for quality care, introducing new technology and many "firsts," including the first angiogram, placement of the first stent, and the first angioplasty performed in our region.
 Trinity's long-standing tradition of excellence and leadership in cardiac care continues into the 21st Century.